jesse-r-s-hines/wdio-obsidian-service/packages/obsidian-launcher/README.md

 - "earliest": run the oldest Obsidian installer compatible with `appVersion`

 ### Platform Support
-`obsidian-launcher` works for Obsidian desktop on Windows, Linux, and MacOS.
+`obsidian-launcher` works for Obsidian Desktop on Windows, Linux, and MacOS.

 Windows firewall will sometimes complain about NodeJS on launch, you can just cancel the popup it makes.